Hamzoozz/Hamzoozz/README.md

 **`Computer Science Student (Software Engineer/Web & App Developer/UI & UX Designer)`**

 Hi, I’m Hamza, a dedicated Senior at FAU pursuing a Bachelor of Science in Computer Science.
-My passion for programming drives me to continuously learn and explore new technologies.
-I thrive on solving complex problems with a determined attitude and have experience with various programming languages.
-My ultimate goal is to become a skilled software engineer, focusing on developing innovative software and applications.
-I am actively seeking opportunities to grow and learn from mentors, striving for excellence in my field.
+My passion for programming motivates me to continuously learn, explore new technologies, and tackle complex problems.
+I have experience with various programming languages, particularly in developing software and web applications.
+My ultimate goal is to become a skilled software engineer and make a positive impact.
+I am actively seeking opportunities to grow and learn from mentors while striving for excellence in my field.

    <p align="left">
       <a href="https://github.com/Hamzoozz?tab=followers">